-The Title IX and Sexual Misconduct Response Team are ASU faculty and staff members specifically trained about sexual misconduct and Title IX policies, investigation procedures, due process, and other state and federal laws that related to Title IX and sexual misconduct.
-The team consists of faculty and staff who have been recommended to the Office of Title IX Compliance by their Vice President or the President to serve on the team.
-Members of the team may serve as Investigators or Panel Members in cases related to Title IX or sexual misconduct.
+The Title IX and Sexual Misconduct Response Team are ASU faculty and staff members specifically trained about Title IX and Sexual Misconduct policies, offenses, investigation procedures, due process requirements, impartiality, conflicts of interest, informal resolution processes, and other state and federal laws that relate to Title IX and Sexual Misconduct .
+Members of the team may serve as Investigators or Hearing Panel Members in cases related to Title IX or Sexual Misconduct.